spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure.md

 * Tenant ID
 * Client Secret
 * Tenant Name (optional)
+* Toggle `Connect Private Cloud Gateway` option and select the [Self-Hosted PCG](/gateways#overview) already created from the drop-down menu to link it to the cloud account.

+**Note:**

+For existing cloud account go to `Edit` and toggle the `Connect Private Cloud Gateway` option to select the created gateway from the drop down menu.

 Once the above informations are provided to the cloud account creation wizard, click on **Disable Properties**, if the user do not want to have a network call from Palette console to the Azure account for linking the Azure networking details to Palette console.